wintheranna/Travel-App/README.md

-Weather-Journal App Project
+Travel Planner App

-This project creates an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project creates an asynchronous web app that uses Web API's and user data to dynamically update the UI.

-Author:
-Anna Winther - Created the server.js file and the website/app.js file (minor modifications to style elements in the style.css file).
-Udacity - Created the style.css and index.html file.
+- Fetches weather forecast for given location at a given time
+- Fetches a photo of the choosen location
+- Counts down to departure
+- Delete button for erasing current trip

+Author - Anna Winther

+/ Udacity Project